hitvoice/notes/toolbox/git.md

-cd project_repo; git init # setup a new local repo git clone xxx.git # clone a remote repo git clone xxx.git new_name # clone a remote repo using "new_name" as the folder name git status git status -s git diff # between staged and unstaged files
+cd project_repo; git init # setup a new local repo git clone xxx.git # clone a remote repo git clone xxx.git new_name # clone a remote repo using "new_name" as the folder name git submodule update --init # if this repo has submodules, do it after cloning or use "git clone --recursive" git status git status -s git diff # between staged and unstaged files